A better Zendesk Explore recipe: How to report on and improve first reply time for messaging tickets

 Expert Verified

 This guide is going to be different.
-We’ll cover the basics of reporting on FRT for your messaging tickets, but we won't stop there.
-The goal isn't just to track a number, it's to actually make it better.
-We'll show you how to move beyond tracking and start actively improving your reply times with some practical strategies that don't require a data analyst on speed dial.
+We will cover the essentials of reporting on FRT for your messaging tickets using Zendesk's powerful analytics.
+But we won't stop there.
+The goal isn't just to track a number: it's to actually make it better.
+We'll show you how to move beyond tracking and start actively improving your reply times with practical strategies that complement your Zendesk setup.

 What is first reply time and why does it matter?

-First Reply Time is exactly what it sounds like: the time that passes between a customer sending a message and an agent sending the first public reply.
-It’s more than just a number on a dashboard; it’s one of the first impressions you make.
+First Reply Time is the time that passes between a customer sending a message and an agent sending the first public reply.
+It is a vital indicator of your team's responsiveness and is often the first impression a customer has of your service quality.

-A customer's initial interaction really sets the tone.
-A long wait can create frustration, making them wonder if their message disappeared into the void.
-A quick response, on the other hand, shows you respect their time and are ready to help.
-It’s not just a feeling, either.
-Research shows that 60% of customers expect a response in 10 minutes or less, which tells you just how high the stakes are.
+A customer's initial interaction sets the tone for the entire relationship.
+A quick response shows you respect their time and are ready to help.
+It is a powerful way to build trust from the start.
+Research shows that 60% of customers expect a response in 10 minutes or less, which highlights how important this metric is for modern support teams.

-A low FRT isn't just about keeping customers happy; it's good for the bottom line.
-A fast response is the first step toward better customer satisfaction (CSAT) because people feel heard.
-For customers with pre-sales questions, a speedy answer can be the nudge they need to make a purchase before a competitor grabs their attention.
-It also helps your team’s efficiency, since quick replies cut down on those "just checking in" follow-up messages, freeing up the queue for everyone.
+A low FRT is not just about keeping customers happy: it is great for overall business health.
+A fast response is the first step toward better customer satisfaction (CSAT) because people feel prioritized.
+For customers with pre-sales questions, a speedy answer can provide the confidence they need to complete a purchase.
+It also supports your team’s efficiency, as quick replies can reduce follow-up inquiries and keep the queue moving smoothly.

 The standard Zendesk Explore recipe